RooflineAI/iree-hexagon-plugins/plugins/runtime/hexagon/README.md

 - `.`: HAL driver implementation on the ARM side, all sources compiled for ARM
 - `registration`: implementation of HAL driver registation, compiled for ARM
-- `units` parts of the Hexagon HAL driver that can be unit-tested in isolation
+- `serialize` serialization of data for transmission from ARM to DSP, can be unit-tested in isolation, can be compiled for any architecture, runs on ARM side
-- `unittests`: unit tests for the parts in `units`
+- `test`: unit tests for the parts that can be unit-tested
 - `interface`: RPC interface definition, ARM call the functions, DSP provides the functions, some ARM and some DSP sources are generated from this